mattmakai/fullstackpython.com/content/pages/02-development-environments/08-git.markdown

   that the author uses for his own environment.

-* [How to Quickly and Correctly Generate a Git Log in HTML](http://www.oilshell.org/blog/2017/09/19.html)
+* [How to Quickly and Correctly Generate a Git Log in HTML](http://www.oilshell.org/blog/2017/09/19.html) is an interesting look at how string processing on \*nix systems works by generating an HTML page from a Git log.
+If you need to output your Git commits somewhere and are having trouble writing your own script you should check out some of the interesting solutions the author presents.

 ## Git Workflows